Archive for March, 2008

 BBC - The Making of Modern Medicine

 I’ve just finished listening to the BBC Radio series “The Making of Modern Medicine”.
-A total of 30 programmes about the development of medicine from the ancient Greece to the scientific medicine of today.
-Read more »
+A total of 30 programmes about the development of medicine from the ancient Greece to the scientific medicine of today. « Read the rest of this entry »

 Video summary: Peritonectomy and HIPEC